FDSN/miniSEED3/index.rst

 the same specification major version, even though they may be unable to decompress the data payload for new encodings.

 ..
-BUILD: remember to also change in conf
+  when building remember to also change in conf.py

 This document is miniSEED 3 as revised 2023-01-17 (DRAFT).